-6.2.2.
-Terms
+6.2.
+ATTENDANCE POLICY

+- 6.2.1.
+Each professor teaching a course is required to adopt a policy concerning attendance and other course activities.
+Each professor shall communicate this policy to the class reasonably early in the semester in a manner calculated to inform the students of its provisions.
+Oral announcement at a regular class is sufficient notice.
+No penalty shall be assessed under this rule for events prior to communication of the policy. - 6.2.2.
 The policy may provide for the raising or lowering of grades, or both, for attendance or performance in class or at required activities.
 It may provide for exclusion from further participation in the course or from the examination, and for failure in the course.
-Professors may excuse absences from their class or required activities.

-6.2.3.
-Activities Outside Regularly Scheduled Classroom Periods

-The attendance policy applies to required Trial Advocacy exercises for students enrolled in the Trial Advocacy spectrum of courses; to required events and commitments in the clinical courses of the Law School for students enrolled therein; to the required Moot Court exercises for those enrolled in the Moot Court courses; and to cocurricular courses undertaken for academic credit, even though these activities may occur at a time outside the regularly scheduled classroom period.
+Professors may excuse absences from their class or required activities. - 6.2.3.
+The attendance policy applies to required Trial Advocacy exercises for students enrolled in the Trial Advocacy spectrum of courses; to required events and commitments in the clinical courses of the Law School for students enrolled therein; to the required Moot Court exercises for those enrolled in the Moot Court courses; and to cocurricular courses undertaken for academic credit, even though these activities may occur at a time outside the regularly scheduled classroom period. - 6.2.4.

-6.2.4.
-Absence Due to Clinic

 An absence certified in advance by the faculty advisor of a clinical course as necessary to the proper operation of the program will not be treated as an absence under the attendance policy.

-6.3 Examinations
+6.3.
+EXAMINATIONS

 6.3.1.
-Anonymous Grading

 When a written examination is given in a Law School course, law students' examinations should be administered and graded anonymously.
 Numbers will be assigned to individual law students by the Law School administration.
 No indication of a law student's identity by name or class status shall be on the examination paper.

-6.3.2.
-Exam Numbers
+- 6.3.2.
 The Law School Registrar is responsible for supervising the assignment of exam numbers.
 In London, the key will be kept by the London Director, who will supervise the number assignment system.
 Numbers may be assigned during the semester to accommodate special examination schedules.
-The Law School Registrar and the London Director are responsible for the security of the numbers to ensure strict anonymity until the grades are deposited officially with the University Registrar.
+The Law School Registrar and the London Director are responsible for the security of the numbers to ensure strict anonymity until the grades are deposited officially with the University Registrar. - 6.3.3.
+No examinations are to be scheduled on Sundays. - 6.3.4.

-6.3.3.
-Prohibited Exam Days

-No examinations are to be scheduled on Sundays.

 No examination or test may be given during the final five class days of the class portion of each semester, nor may examinations or tests be given during the study period following the end of the semester.
-This provision shall not apply to papers assigned at least two weeks prior to the end of the semester; neither shall it apply to take-home examinations if the examination is distributed during the study period or during the officially scheduled examination time.
+This provision shall not apply to papers assigned at least two weeks prior to the end of the semester; neither shall it apply to take-home examinations if the examination is distributed during the study period or during the officially scheduled examination time. - 6.4.
+REQUIRED PAPERS.

-6.4 Required Papers

 It is the declared policy of the faculty that in courses requiring submission of a paper, the paper must be specially prepared by the student for that course.
-Incorporation of any material prepared by the student earlier shall be approved in advance by the professor.

-ARTICLE 7.
-GRADING, ACADEMIC GOOD STANDING, HONORS, PROBATION, AND DISMISSAL
+Incorporation of any material prepared by the student earlier shall be approved in advance by the professor. - ARTICLE 7.
+GRADING, ACADEMIC GOOD STANDING, HONORS, PROBATION, AND DISMISSAL - 7.1.
+GRADING.
+Grading in the Law School is governed by the Hoynes Code. - 7.1.1.

-7.1 Grading

-Grading in the Law School is governed by the Hoynes Code.

-7.1.1.
 Grades and Numerical Values.
 Grades are not calculated on a numerical basis, but are assigned values for calculating grade-point average, according to the following grading system, effective fall semester 1987.

-Letter Value Letter Value ---------------------------

-HOYNES CODE 2018-19